AFCEN’s international activities are strongly focused on the five key objectives below:

 - collect users’ requests and proposals (interpreting and modifying codes, drafting guides or appendices specific to the local context if necessary), building on industrial practices and making AFCEN codes even more robust.

-The creation of an RCC-E Users Group is still under study.
+The creation of an RCC-E Users Group will be examined in 2018.

 The RCC-F code already has a UK-specific appendix to incorporate British fire protection regulations, but there are no plans to create a Users Group for this code.